AckerlyXu/heima/articles/media-services/media-services-dotnet-get-started-with-aad.md

 - Media Services (native) application client ID.
 - Media Services (native) application redirect URI.

-The values for these parameters can be found in **AzureEnvironments.AzureCloudEnvironment**.
-The **AzureEnvironments.AzureCloudEnvironment** constant is a helper in the .NET SDK to get the right environment variable settings for a public Azure Data Center.
+The values for these parameters can be found in **AzureEnvironments.AzureChinaCloudEnvironment**.
+The **AzureEnvironments.AzureChinaCloudEnvironment** constant is a helper in the .NET SDK to get the right environment variable settings for a public Azure Data Center.

 It contains pre-defined environment settings for accessing Media Services in the public data centers only.
 For China cloud regions, you can use **AzureChinaCloudEnvironment** .